top of page

 BMI needed a digital tool that would make this process safer and more reliable for roofers which would also be available in a report easy to download and print.
 It had to be simple, easy to use, and accessible behind a login — designed for professionals across Europe, regardless of their digital skills.

-How might deliver a simple, easy to use tool to help roofers measure roofs more safely and accurately, without adding complexity to their workflow?
+How might we deliver a simple, easy to use tool to support roofers in measuring roofs safely and accurately, without adding complexity to their workflow?

 User Goals